Patreon/platform-documentation/source/includes/_endpoints_v2.md

 ## GET /api/oauth2/v2/campaigns

 <aside>
-This is also available at /api/oauth2/vNext/campaigns/{campaign_id} until the public beta goes live.
+This is also available at /api/oauth2/vNext/campaigns until the public beta goes live.
 </aside>

 Requires the `campaigns` scope.
-The listing endpoint returns all available [Campaign](/#campaign-v2)s.
+Returns a list of [Campaign](/#campaign-v2)s owned by the authorized user.

 Top-level `include`s: [`tiers`](/#tier), [`creator`](/#user), [`benefits`](/#benefit), [`goals`](/#goal).